johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 This file imports and cleans FHWA data on gasoline taxes.
 Data are downloaded from https://www.fhwa.dot.gov/policyinformation/statistics.cfm/

-This file operates within the "Gas Taxes (FHWA)" folder and uses the excel Excel files below to create a Stata file with state-year data on gasoline tax rates: "State Motor Fuel Tax 1982-2015.dta".
+This file operates within the "Gas Taxes (FHWA)" folder and uses the excel files below to create a Stata file with state-year data on gasoline tax rates: "State Motor Fuel Tax 1982-2015.dta".

 For 1982 through 1995, see “Highway Statistics Summary To 1995”, Section 1: Motor Fuels, State motor fuel taxes and related receipts, 1950-1995 (Table MF-201A) (downloaded as "mf205").
 Save this file as "State Motor-Fuel Rates (1981-1995).xlsx".
 For 1996 through 1999, see the individual Highways Statistics Publications by year, section 1: Motor Fuels: download State tax rates on motor fuel (downloaded as "mf121t" (1996), "mf121t_1997" (1997), "mf121t" (1998 and 1999)).
 Save these files as "State Motor-Fuel Rates (199Y).xlsx".
 For 2000 through 2015, use Highway Statistics 2015, table 8.2.3.
 State tax rates on motor fuel 1998-2015 (downloaded as "mf205".
 Save this file as "State Motor-Fuel Rates (2000-2015).xlsx"